dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This is a design for highly scalable patterns

-- Scalable patterns:*
+Scalable patterns:
   Three processes × 100 threads each, with:
-  - web/db/app split,
+  -web/db/app split,
-  - per‑SG rule sets,
+  -per‑SG rule sets,
-  - and per‑process application
+  -and per‑process application

 If the SG rule application were not per process, but per fleet, this would be more difficult to achieve in particular with the second reason given below: independent processes that have their own memory space and  no synchronization and no shared state.